Continuity of Functional Transducers: A Profinite Study of Rational Functions: Preliminaries

 \section{Preliminaries}

 We assume some familiarity with the theory of automata and transducers, and concepts related to metric spaces (see, e.g.,~\cite{berstel79,pin} for presentations pertaining to our topic).
-Apart from these prerequisites, for which the notation is first settled, the presentation is self-contained.
+We first settle the notation for these prerequisites.

+We will use $A$ and $B$ for alphabets, and $A^*$ for words over~$A$, with $1$ the empty word.
+For each word $u$, there is a smallest $v$, called the \emph{primitive root} of $u$, such that $u=v^c$ for some $c$; if $c=1$, then $u$ is itself \emph{primitive}.
+We write $|u|$ for the length of a word $u \in A^*$ and $\cts(u)$ for the set of letters that appear in $u$.